rickdenhaan/pathe-php/README.md

 The Pathe\PersonalData entity contains your Pathé customer details:

 * Username - a string containing your username (not actually fetched from Pathé, but inserted into this object from your Pathe\Client configuration
-* Password - does *not* contain your password, but is reserved for future use for *changing* your password.
-Contains Pathe\PersonalData::PASSWORD_NO_CHANGE unless you call setPassword()
+* Password - does *not* contain your current password, but is used for *changing* your password.
+Contains Pathe\PersonalData::PASSWORD_NO_CHANGE until you change it
 * Gender - a numeric key to indicate your gender, matches either Pathe\PersonalData::GENDER_MALE or Pathe\PersonalData::GENDER_FEMALE
 * FirstName - a string containing your first name
 * MiddleName - a string containing the prefix for your last name (e.g. "van", "de", "van der", etc.) or null if your name does not have one